BBC-Data-Unit/incinerators/README.md

 Scientists warned it was a “disaster for the climate” - and some called for a ban on new incinerators.

 A [website breaking down the figures for over 200 authorities](https://hospitalbuildings.github.io/site2/index.html) was created to make it easier for reporters to see figures in their area and how those had changed over the period covered, and put it into regional context.
+A [pack with all the information for reporters can be found here](https://github.com/BBC-Data-Unit/incinerators/blob/main/SDU_The%20rise%20in%20incineration%20across%20the%20UK.pdf)

 ## Methodology